codeface-io/mac-stack/README.md

 ## How?

+### 🎯 TLDR

+   1. Define your system once by adapting [these components](#what)
+   2. Apply that definition by running [`./update.sh`](update.sh) (directly or via `update` alias).

+It makes no difference whether you've just installed macOS and need to set up this new machine or whether you want to repeatedly update your established machine.
+The update script is idempotent and works for both cases.

 ### ✨ First Time System Setup

 On a fresh system that may not even have GitHub authentication configured: